-Dear Parent/Guardian.
+Dear Parent/Guardian,

 Your son or daughter has expressed a desire to participate in the Athletic Program in Duncanville ISD.
-It is the belief of the coaching staff that athletics can do more for your child than teach him/her to play the sport he/she has chosen.
+It is the belief of the Duncanville ISD Department of athletics that athletics can do more for your child than teach him/her to play the sport he/she has chosen.

-We believe athletics instills the desire to win, attain personal goals ensuring maximum team effort, builds strength of body, and strength of character.
-The latter of these qualities determines the success of the first three.
+We believe athletics instills the desire to be successful, assists in attaining personal goals, builds strength of body, and strength of character.
+All of these things can be achieved while operating inside of a program that is bigger than any ONE individual.

-It is our belief that strength of character is the foundation upon which to build the well developed, well polished individual.
+It is our belief that strength of character is the foundation for our student athletes as they prepare to move on to the next phase of their lives after high school.
 Athletes, as people in any specialized field, have a unique role to play.
-Athletes are constantly being monitored by their peers, teachers, and the community.
-By constantly being under this scrutiny, athletes must have strength of character and be constantly aware of the role they have assumed.
-They must be certain they present to their peers, teachers, and community respect, sincerity, and honesty expected of a young lady or gentleman.
+Athletes are constantly being monitored by their peers, teachers, coaches and the community.
+By constantly being under this lense, athletes must have strength of character and be constantly aware of the role they have assumed.
+They must be certain they present to their peers, teachers, coaches and community respect, sincerity, and honesty expected of a young lady or gentleman.